Chart Color Schemes

 Morawa is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Notably, Maori representation was higher at 0.9% in Morawa than the regional average of 0.7%.
-Similarly, Australian Aboriginal representation was higher at 4.3%, compared to the regional average of 6.9%.
-However, South African representation was lower at 0.5%, compared to the regional average of 0.6%.
+Notably, Maori representation is higher than average at 0.9% versus 0.7%.
+Australian Aboriginal representation is lower at 4.3% compared to the regional figure of 6.9%, while South African representation is also slightly lower at 0.5% versus 0.6%.

 Frequently Asked Questions - Diversity